 What is the routine on arrival?

-Arrival time is 8:45am.
+Arrival time is usually 8:40am but due to the current circumstances you will be allocated your own time slot to limit congestion on and around school grounds.
 There is a member of staff at the gate waiting to welcome all of the children and parents on entry.
 Your child hangs his /her coat up in the cloakroom.
-You are encouraged to stay on a morning to help settle your child and help them to complete their morning tasks such as choosing their lunch.
+You are usually encouraged to stay on a morning to help settle your child and help them to complete their morning tasks such as choosing their lunch however at this moment in time this is not possible.
 When it is time, the teacher will ask the adults to leave and the children will come and sit on the carpet ready for registration.

 What equipment will my child need to bring to school?

 A book bag (provided free of charge)